Museums and Places of Interest

-The Black Country Global Geopark is a joint project with Dudley, Sandwell, Walsall and Wolverhampton Councils.
+The Black Country Geopark has become a UNESCO Global Geopark.
+It is a joint project with Dudley, Sandwell, Walsall and Wolverhampton Councils.
 The Black Country is a special place in the heart of England, where the minerals on our doorstep and the geology beneath our feet helped shape the industrial revolution and the world.
 Here is some information about the Black Country’s Geological Heritage produced for the geopark application.

 Dudley Museum & Art Gallery.
 Follow Dudley’s story from pre-history to the present day in our newly designed premises and refreshed displays.
 As well as the geology displays, collections include Dudley Castle finds, Dudley Sporting Heroes, local glass.

 The Lapworth Museum of Geology at Birmingham University dates back to 1880, and is one of the oldest specialist geological museums in the UK.
 It is open to the public and free.
 Here is some information on its re-opening in 2016 after an extensive £2.7 million redevelopment.
 The Lapworth Lecture Series is a regular series of free public lectures.